Sarah-Gabrielle Ryan: Career

 At 16, Ryan received her first professional contract with the company formerly known as Pennsylvania Ballet (now Philadelphia Ballet).
 Two years later, in 2016, she joined Pacific Northwest Ballet as an apprentice, and was promoted to corps de ballet in 2017.

-During her first year in the corps de ballet, she was chosen to replace principal ballerina Noelani Pantastico (who was injured at the time) in Crystal Pite’s Plot Point.
-Her successful performance led to a string of featured roles, including Maria in Jerome Robbin's West Side Story and the Sugar Plum Fairy in George Balanchine’s The Nutcracker.
+During her first year in the corps de ballet, she was chosen to replace principal ballerina Noelani Pantastico (who was injured at the time) in Crystal Pite's Plot Point.
+Her successful performance led to a string of featured roles, including Maria in Jerome Robbin's West Side Story and the Sugar Plum Fairy in George Balanchine's The Nutcracker.

 In 2018 she was featured in Dance Magazine's "On the Rise" and was the March/April (digital) cover of Pointe Magazine in 2021.

-During the pandemic lockdown, when live performances were canceled, Ryan was featured in Sylvia Pas de deux and the Rubies pas de deux from Balanchine’s Jewels for PNB's digital season.
+During the pandemic lockdown, when live performances were canceled, Ryan was featured in Sylvia Pas de deux and the Rubies pas de deux from Balanchine's Jewels for PNB's digital season.

-She was promoted to soloist at Pacific Northwest Ballet in November 2021.
+She was promoted to Soloist at Pacific Northwest Ballet in November 2021, and to Principal dancer in November 2023.

 Most recently, Ryan danced leading roles during PNB's June 2022 tour in New York City.
 She was featured in the playbill and poster at the David H. Koch Theater.

 Outside of PNB, Ryan has performed as a guest artist at Shut Up & Dance in collaboration with MANNA, Chop Shop Contemporary Dance Festival, and the Seattle International Dance Festival.
 In 2021, she was a guest artist for Matthew Neenan's residency at the Annenberg Center for the Performing Arts, South Dakota Ballet, and Ballet Sun Valley dance festival in Idaho.

+Ryan is artistic co-director of Green Bay Ballet Festival, along with fellow PNB Principal dancer, Kyle Davis.

 In addition to her work as a dancer, Ryan choreographed Before You Know It for PNB's Next Step program.